Burnley F.C. Academy

 Burnley F.C.
 Academy are the youth teams of Burnley Football Club.
-The under-21s currently play in the second level of reserve football in England, the under-21 Professional Development League.
+The under-21s currently play in the first level of reserve football in England, the U21 Professional Development League.
 The team mainly consists of players under the age of 21 at the club, but does occasionally include first team players.
-Burnley's under-18s currently play in the second level of academy football in England, the U18 Professional Development League.
+Burnley's under-18s also play in the first level of academy football in England, the U18 Professional Development League.